PREPARE vs. the Competition

 Because PREPARE is the best test prep service in the area.
 Ask my customers.
-Take a look at my testimonials page—there’s a decent chance you’ll find someone you know there.
+Take a look at my Google business page or my testimonials page: there’s a decent chance you’ll find someone you know there.

-Also, feel free to check in with your high school guidance office—by this point, most local counselors are familiar with my work—or with paid college counselors.
-I do not have quid-pro-quo agreement with any of them (personally, I think you should be able to research colleges on your own), but they often send students to me because they know that my class is effective.
+Also, feel free to check in with your high school guidance office (at this point, most local counselors are familiar with my work) or even with paid college counselors.
+I do not have a quid-pro-quo agreement with any of them, but they often send students to me because they know that my class is effective.

-Which prep style is better?
+Which test prep style is better?
 Classroom vs. Tutoring

-I believe that a classroom setting, with a knowledgeable instructor, is the most efficient way for most students to improve their SAT scores.
-When kids are all together, they become a learning community: when one student asks a question, she helps everyone else because, chances are, a bunch of other students have the same question!
-I like you guys to see that you are not alone—that every other kid has weak areas, too… just like you!
-Whatever level you’re at, you can see for yourself that no one is perfect, and that everyone makes mistakes—including me.
+I believe that a classroom setting, with a knowledgeable instructor, is the most efficient, cost-effective way for most students to improve their SAT and ACT scores.
+When one student asks a question, she helps everyone else because, chances are, a bunch of other students have the same question.
+I like kids to see that they are not alone: that everyone else has weak areas, too.
+It helps to know that no one is perfect, that everyone makes mistakes—including their teachers! 🙂

-There are some good subject tutors out there, for sure… but few of them are experts in the ACT or SAT, or they are experts in one area.
-Also, tutors are usually teachers, college students, and grad students looking to make some extra money.
-There’s nothing inherently wrong with that… but, frankly, my course is far more comprehensive and effective (see my Testimonials page) than anything they can offer; plus, since I have a lot of students, I can actually charge you less per hour than they can.
+There are some good subject tutors out there, but few of them are experts in the ACT or SAT.
+Perhaps, they are expert in one area: math or reading.
+Also, tutors are usually teachers, grad students, even college students looking to make some extra money in the side.
+There’s nothing inherently wrong with that but, frankly, my course is far more comprehensive and effective (see my Testimonials page) than anything they can offer.
+Even better: since I have a lot of students, I can actually charge students less per hour than they can.

-I have been doing this since 2004 and, to my knowledge, there are no other high-quality SAT classroom courses in the Lehigh Valley.
+I have been doing this since 2004 and, to my knowledge, there are no other quality SAT classroom courses in Southern Pennsylvania.